NHemmerly/practice-C/README.md

 ## Kattis
 [Kattis](https://open.kattis.com/) is a competitive programming website similar to Leetcode and CodeWars.
 The Kattis directory contains source files for all of the Kattis problems I have completed.
-Names in the Kattis directory are named similarly to the actual kattis problems, just with English-keyboard-friendly characters.
+Names in the Kattis directory are named similarly to the actual Kattis problems, just with English-keyboard-friendly characters.